studioj/pyBus/README.md

 ## Overview
 There are 2 main components:
 **pyBus.py** - interfaces with the iBus to emulate a CD-Changer
-**pyBus_audio.py** - MPD client that will interpred buttons pressed, and control the music.
-Function foreseen :
+**pyBus_audio.py** - MPD client that will interpret buttons pressed, and control the music.

+Functions foreseen :
 * Play/Pause
 * Next/Previous
 * Nagivate in the folders to play an entire folder.